shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-inventory-on-the-yahoo-ad-exchange.md

 > **Targeting Yahoo Ad Exchange "Seller Lines" and Other Third-Party Inventory**
 >
 > - If you want to target specific Yahoo Ad Exchange "Seller Lines" and **all** other third-party inventory, the best method is to **Include** the Yahoo Ad Exchange seller, then **Exclude** the "Seller Lines" that you do not want to target.
-> - If you want to target specific Yahoo Ad Exchange "Seller Lines" and **some** other third-party inventory, the best method is to **Include** "Yahoo Ad Exchange (273)" and any other seller that you do want to target and then, under Publishers & Categories, **Exclude** the specific "Seller Lines" that you do not want to target.
+> - If you want to target specific Yahoo Ad Exchange "Seller Lines" and **some** other third-party inventory, the best method is to **Include** "Yahoo Ad Exchange (273)" and any other seller that you do want to target and then, under **Publishers & Categories**, **Exclude** the specific "Seller Lines" that you do not want to target.

 ## Step 4.
 Adjust your inventory quality filtering